 To request a sample copy or view summary of this report, click the link below:

-The application of computational biology in proteomics for cellular simulation is expected to grow at the fastest CAGR of over 22% owing to the shift in sequencing studies towards further analysis of the nature of various biological proteins as a part of development of personalized medicine.
+Cellular and biological simulation is expected to expand at the fastest CAGR of over 15.0% over the forecast period.
+The shift in sequencing studies towards further analysis of the nature of various biological proteins as a part of the development of personalized medicine, is projected drive the growth

-Drug discovery and disease modelling applications dominated the market, accounting for 58.0% of global revenue in 2013.
-This large share is attributed by the extensive drug development pipelines present for a number of global branded and generic drug manufacturing firms such as Sanofi, Novo Nordisk and Eli Lilly.
+Drug discovery and disease modelling applications led the market, accounting for 38.0% of the global market in terms of revenue in 2018.
+The factors responsible for this growth are extensive drug pipelines for the global drug manufacturing firms

-Grand View Research has segmented the computational biology market on the basis of applications, tools, services, end users and region:
+Grand View Research has segmented the global computational biology market based on application, service, end use, and region:

 Cellular & Biological Simulation